ArianeBus/ArianeBus/README.md

 ```

-ArianeBus create queue if not exists and Send the request in Azure Bus using MediatR
+ArianeBus create queue if not exists and send the request in Azure Bus

 Next Create MessageReader